knowblesse/Python-Lectures/README.md

 ## Installation

-Mac OS X and Linux comes pre installed with python.
+Mac OS X and Linux come pre-installed with python.
 Windows users can download python from https://www.python.org/downloads/ .

 To install IPython run,